dbwrush/CollectCallMappingKit/README.md

 - `rootFilePath`: Path to the .json file containing this dialogue.
 Enter "modpath/" for the folder your custom map is in.
 Example: "modpath/dialogues/example.json".
 - `textureFilePath`: Path to the texture for this object.
 Set it to an empty string to make it invisible.
+- `resetOnOpen`: Optional, enable if the player should be able to redo this dialogue.

 ## PuzzleObjects